Fuxuandi-Michelle/Face-Classification-and-Verification/README.md

 # Face Classification & Verification

-Customized Implementation of ResNet18 for Face Embedding Generation and Classification
+A customized Implementation of ResNet18 for Face Embedding Generation and Classification